junkbyte/flash-console/doc/ReadMe.txt

 ===2.4===

+  * Renamed source package name to com.junkbyte.console - to be less personal.
   * Due to security concern, CommandLine is no longer allowed by default.
 You must do C.commandLineAllowed = true OR C.commandLine = true (to allow and show)
   * CommandLine: no longer auto scope to new return.
 Enter '/' to change scope to last returned object.
 Turn on auto-scoping by typing /autoscope
   * CommandLine: /save will now save the last returned value rather than the current scope.